Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 .

-By default Terragrunt will not impose a limit on the number of modules it executes when it traverses the dependency graph, meaning that if it finds 5 modules it’ll run OpenTofu/Terraform 5 times in parallel once in each module.
-Sometimes this might create a problem if there are a lot of modules in the dependency graph like hitting a rate limit on some cloud provider.
+By default Terragrunt will not impose a limit on the number of units it executes when it traverses the dependency graph, meaning that if it finds 5 units it’ll run OpenTofu/Terraform 5 times in parallel once in each unit.
+Sometimes this might create a problem if there are a lot of units in the dependency graph like hitting a rate limit on some cloud provider.

-To limit the maximum number of module executions at any given time use the --terragrunt-parallelism [number]
+To limit the maximum number of unit executions at any given time use the --terragrunt-parallelism [number]

 flag